Pediatrics Leadership

 Bio

-Professor Antoinette Moran, MD, is Division Chief of Pediatric Endocrinology and Diabetes at the University of Minnesota.
+Professor Antoinette Moran, MD, is a Professor in the Division of Pediatric Endocrinology at the University of Minnesota.
 She has been working with patients with diabetes since 1987, performing research and clinical care.
 Her research in cystic fibrosis-related diabetes resulted in her being named the first annual recipient of the Cystic Fibrosis Foundation's Richard C. Talamo Distinguished Clinical Achievement Award, for "research contributions that have had significant influence on the course of the disease."
 She is a leader in the field of clinical trials to prevent and cure type 1 diabetes.
 Her research is funded by the National Institutes of Health, the Cystic Fibrosis Foundation, and industry.
 She is involved in global health and has been working with a pediatric diabetes clinic in Uganda for more than 10 years.

 Research Summary